humhub/documentation/docs/admin/troubleshooting.md

 - OS/PHP/MySQL version
 - Modules?
 Confirm that you've tested with Debug > Reload Without Extensions first (see below).
 - Any errors logged in Debug > Show Developer Tools - Console view
+- Try to reproduce the error on our Demo hosting

-Direct Support (Enterprise Edition only)
+Direct Support (Professional Edition only)
 ----------------------------------------

 As Enterprise Edition user you can create direct support inquiries at: